sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 In this article, we have covered the basics of building a website using HTML.
 We began by discussing the structure of a basic HTML document and the importance of the &lt;head&gt; and &lt;body&gt; tags.
 We then moved on to the different elements, tags, and attributes that are used to create the content of a web page, including headlines, paragraphs, links, lists, and images.

 By following the step-by-step instructions provided in this article, you should now have a basic understanding of how to create a simple website using HTML.
 However, there is still much more to learn.
-In the next article, we will continue to build upon the skills learned here by adding images, quotes, and justified paragraphs and we will style our pages using CSS.
+In the next article, we will continue to build upon the skills learned here by adding quotes, and justified paragraphs and we will style our pages using CSS.

 In conclusion, HTML is the backbone of any website and it is important to understand its basics and structure.
 With the knowledge of HTML and CSS, you will be able to create dynamic and visually appealing websites.
 Stay tuned for the next article where we will dive deeper into CSS and how to style our HTML documents.